 Would you like to become a member of The Danish Ramblers’ Association (Dansk Vandrelaug)?
 We offer organized walks/hikes all over Denmark and the adjacent countries of Sweden and Germany as well.

-Becoming a member enables you to participate in our walks all over Denmark, join our organized world wide walking holidays, participate at our training courses and gives you discounts on clothes and equipment at numerous outdoor shops.
-We also have two summer houses for members to lease.
+Becoming a member of one of our 21 branches(link in Danish) enables you to participate in our walks all over Denmark, join our organized world wide hiking holidays, participate at our courses and gives you discounts on clothes and equipment at numerous outdoor shops.
+We also have two summer cottages for members to lease.

 You are more than welcome to join our walks in order to find out whether you like the walks we offer or not.

 - If you have a Danish address, you can fill out this form (It’s in Danish).